devscons/mindmap-test-tool/README.md

 mvn exec:java - executes tests using default mindmap from resources

-mvn exec: java -Dmindmap=<path to mindmap> - using your own mindmap
+mvn exec: java -Dmindmap=path to mindmap - using your own mindmap